Task-agnostic Lifelong Robot Learning with Retrieval-based Weighted Local Adaptation: Related Works

+To standardize the investigation of lifelong decision-making and bridge research gaps, \citet{liu2024libero} introduced LIBERO, a benchmarking platform for lifelong robot manipulation where robots learn multiple atomic manipulation tasks sequentially.
+Recent works exploring lifelong robot learning based on it include \citet{liu2023tail}, which assigns a specific task identity to each task; \citet{wan2024lotus}, which requires a pre-training phase to build an initial skill set before lifelong learning; and \citet{lee2024incremental}, tackles multi-stage tasks by incrementally learning skill prototypes for each subgoal, which introduces additional complexities in managing subgoal sequences.
+However, catastrophic forgetting for lifelong robot learning remains an open challenge, especially when task boundaries and IDs are not available.

-Despite the success of continual learning with clearly labeled task sequences, there still remains a gap in progress within settings where the model is unaware of task boundaries both in training and inference, an online situation more reflective of real-world scenarios.
-Many attempts \cite{lee2020neural,chen2020mitigating,ardywibowo2022varigrow} focus on learning specialized parameters using expanding network structures.
-Memory-based algorithms remain effective by prioritizing informative samples \cite{sun2022information}, removing less important training samples \cite{koh2021online}, improving decision boundaries \cite{shim2021online}, and increasing gradient diversity \cite{aljundi2019gradient}.
-Methods aiming to exploit replay buffer \cite{he2020incremental, mai2021supervised, caccia2021new} have also demonstrated notable success.
+{\bf Task-agnostic Lifelong Learning.} Despite the success of lifelong learning under clearly labeled task sequences, a significant gap remains in algorithms that can operate independently of task boundaries or IDs during both training and inference, thus aligning more closely with realistic and scalable scenarios.
+Many approaches \citep{lee2020neural, chen2020mitigating, ardywibowo2022varigrow} focus on specialized parameters via expanding network architectures.
+Meanwhile, researchers have tackled implicit task boundaries in regularization-based methods by consolidating knowledge upon detecting a loss “plateau” \citep{aljundi2019task, kirkpatrick2017overcoming, aljundi2018memory, zenke2017continual} or through a bio-inspired approach using selective sparsity and recurrent lateral connections \citep{lassig2023bio}.
+Memory-based algorithms further mitigate forgetting by prioritizing informative samples \citep{sun2022information}, discarding less critical examples \citep{koh2021online}, refining decision boundaries \citep{shim2021online}, or enhancing gradient diversity \citep{aljundi2019gradient}.
+Methods aiming to exploit the replay buffer in online scenarios \citep{mai2021supervised, caccia2021new} have also demonstrated notable success.
+However, these algorithms remain largely unexplored in robotic applications that entail sequential decision-making and real-world physical interactions.